asyncvlsi/ocaml_act/README.md

 3. Clone this repository (e.g. if you have ssh keys installed, `$ git clone git@git.yale.edu:avlsi/ocaml_act.git`)
 4. Run `opam install .` from the root directory of this project.
 6. Then create a new dune project (see https://dune.readthedocs.io/en/stable/quick-start.html) and add `act` to the list of library dependencies in the dune folder.
 7. Read the tutorials/examples in the `examples` directory.
-Start with `examples/README.md`.
+See [examples/README.md](examples/README.md).

 ## Building documentation
 Run the command `dune build @doc` to generate the documentation for the act library.
 You can view the documentation by opening the file `_build/default/_doc/_html/index.html`.